Magpul

 Magpul Industries Corporation is an American designer and manufacturer of high-tech polymer and composite firearms accessories like M-LOK.
 Magpul Industries takes its name from its first product, the MagPul (Magazine Puller), an accessory for the STANAG magazines used by NATO armed forces, which aids users in pulling magazines from pouches.

-Originally based in Boulder, Colorado, Magpul announced its intention to leave the state in 2013 when a proposed magazine capacity law would cause many of its products to become illegal in Colorado.
+Originally based in Boulder, Colorado, Magpul announced its intention to leave the state in 2013 when a proposed high-capacity magazine law would cause many of its products to become illegal in Colorado.
 After passage of the law, Magpul relocated its production facilities to Wyoming and corporate offices to Austin, Texas.